-Learning how to care for Silkworms is vital, although however difficult it is at first, you’ll eventually get the knack of it, and slowly become an expert – learning little tricks after years of raising them!
+Before rearing Silkworms, it is important that you learn the correct way to care for them.
+Although it might be a little tedious at first, you’ll eventually get the knack of it, and slowly become an expert – learning little tricks after years of raising them!

-As the Silkworms increase in size make sure you spread them out, so they can live comfortably and with a decreased chance of contracting diseases.
-Silkworms, just like humans are susceptible to diseases – so make sure you are removing their frass (droppings) each day.
+As the Silkworms increase in size, make sure that you spread them out, so they can live comfortably and with a decreased chance of contracting diseases.
+Silkworms – just like humans – are susceptible to diseases – so make sure that you are removing their frass (droppings) each day.
 This processed is referred to as “bed cleaning”.

 There are a few simple strategies you can easily follow which will increase improve the mortality rate amongst your little Silkies: